arti9m/PHP-MSCFB-Parser/README.md

 ## 9. More documentation

 All the code in __MSCFB.php__ file is heavily commented, feel free to explore it!
-To understand how MS Compound File is structured, please refer to [MS documentation](https://docs.microsoft.com/en-us/openspecs/windows_protocols/MS-CFB/ "Open official Microsoft Compound Binary File Format documentation on Microsoft website") linked above, or to [OpenOffice.org's Documentation of MS Compound File](https://www.openoffice.org/sc/compdocfileformat.pdf "Open OpenOffice.org's Documentation of Microsoft Compound Binary File Format (PDF)") (also provided as a PDF file in this repository).
+To understand how MS Compound File is structured, please refer to [MS documentation](https://docs.microsoft.com/en-us/openspecs/windows_protocols/MS-CFB/ "Open official Microsoft Compound Binary File Format documentation on Microsoft website"), or to [OpenOffice.org's Documentation of MS Compound File](https://www.openoffice.org/sc/compdocfileformat.pdf "Open OpenOffice.org's Documentation of Microsoft Compound Binary File Format (PDF)") (also provided as a PDF file in this repository).